 Types of Events

-The Point- A-Lap is tactically a nightmare event because it's usually a medium distance event that doesn't favor either style of rider.
-What makes it such a tough race is the leader of each lap, and only the leader, of each lap scores one point per lap. with the exception of the final lap, in which the leader earns 3 points, 2 for second and 1 for 3rd.
-Simple... the rider with the most accumulated points at the end wins.
+The Point-A-Lap is a tactical nightmare because it’s usually a medium distance event meaning it doesn’t favor sprinters or endurance riders.
+The leader of each lap, and only the leader, scores one point per lap with the exception of the final lap.
+On the final lap, the leader earns 3 points, second place earns 2 points, and third place earns 1 point.
+The rider with the most accumulated points wins.

-Take the Point-A-Lap and have the points be worth more as the race goes on.
-Usually one additional point for the leader, and only the leader, per additional lap.
-In other words, lap one is worth one point and lap ten is worth ten points, etc. etc. Unlike the Point-A-Lap the snowball does not place three deep on the final lap.
+Like in the Point-a-Lap, only the leader of each lap scores points, but the points increase in value as the race progresses.
+Winning lap one earns you 1 point while winning lap ten earns you 10 points.
+Unlike the Point-A-Lap, the snowball does not place three deep on the final lap.
 In the event of a tie between riders, the rider who places better in the final sprint breaks the tie.

-The shortest group race that we do at the velodrome, the chariot is just one lap of the velodrome.
-Up to 7 riders line up side by side on the pursuit line, held by holders.
-When the gun goes, it's an all out dash for the line amongst all of the riders.
-The two keys for this event are having a great standings start, and good top end speed to hold the front position all the way to the finish line.
+The shortest group race that we do at the velodrome, the chariot is just one lap long.
+Up to 7 riders line up side by side on the pursuit line and are held upright by holders.
+When the gun goes, it’s an all-out dash for the line.
+The key to being good at this race is a great standing start and top-end speed.

-More commonly called a Handicap race.
-This event, which is extremely popular in Australia, is a short distance race where the strongest riders give a lead to the less strong.
-Typically a national register of all riders "handicap "marks" is kept, and is regularly updated.
-The riders' distances spread out according to their rankings from the best rider who is known as the "scratch".
-The handicapper (promoter) is trying to make all the riders cross the finish line together in a "blanket finish".
-All riders start from a standing start (A start where the rider is clipped in and held upright by a holder who gives a little push at the start to help the riders go faster) The race is only three or four laps as a rule, the riders desperately struggle to catch up with the "long markers", or slower riders who are given the greatest head start from the scratch man
+Sometimes called the “Handicap” race, this event is extremely popular in Australia.
+Typically a national register of all riders handicap “marks” is kept, and regularly updated.
+The riders’ distances spread out according to their rankings from the best rider who is known as the “scratch”.
+The handicapper (promoter) is trying to make all the riders cross the finish line together in a “blanket finish”.
+All riders start from a standing start (A start where the rider is clipped in and held upright by a holder who gives a little push at the start to help the riders go faster) The race is only three or four laps as a rule, the riders desperately struggle to catch up with the “long markers”, or slower riders who are given the greatest head start from the scratch man

 Like the Scratch Race, the Unknown Distance is a race in which the rider who finishes first on the last lap wins.
 Except the “Unknown” has a small twist for no one knows, except the official, when that last lap will be.
 This is a very tactical race.
 You can gamble when the final lap will be and take a “Flyer” in which you break away from the field in the hopes that the bell will be rung while you are out in front.
 Some times riders, typically sprinters, will stay back in the pack keeping an eye on the official and allowing all the other riders to push the pace.
 Doing so allows them to get a running start on the rest of the field when the bell is rung and they shoot themselves around the other riders who are not up to speed yet.
 Both are very risky moves, but are very rewarding in you guess correctly.
 This is a very fast and exciting race.